getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 {% endcallout %}

+{% callout warning %}

+Alerts don't work for queries with parameters.

+{% endcallout %}

 To see a list of current Alerts click **Alerts** on the navbar.
 By default, they are sorted in reverse chronological order by the **Created At** column.
 You can reorder the list by clicking the column headings.

 * **Name** shows the string name of each alert.
 You can change this at any time.